Stefanhuang7887/FindPairWithSumOf100/README.md

   all the unique pairs with sum of 100 and on the last line states how many unique pairs are found.

- I have included a couple of sample input files here.
+ I have included a couple of sample input/output files here.